joshkuhar/billygoat/README.md

 });
 ```

-#### `pass()`
+#### `pass()` method
-If the document passed in does not throw an error, the `pass()` method returns a JavascriptObject.
-Throws an error if the types do not match, if the number of fields differ according to 'rigid', or if one or more of the fields are not in the glossary was passed in.
+If the document passed in does not throw an error, the `pass()` method returns a Javascript Object.

+Billygoat throws an error if the types do not match, if the number of fields differ according to 'rigid', or if one or more of the fields are not in the glossary was passed in.

 ```
 var firstGoat = goat.pass({